Reinsertion / integration / training and experience

 Compensatory, community and Benado work

-We are an accredited host organization for the Compensatory Work Program in partnership with the Centre de bénévolat de la Rive-Sud.
-This program is a fine collection process.
+We are a recognized host organization for the Compensatory Work Program in partnership with the Centre de bénévolat de la Rive-Sud.
+This is a fine collection process.
 Unable to pay off their debts, people perform hours of compensatory work in exchange.

-The Compensatory Work Program offers adult citizens who are unable to pay a fine the opportunity to carry out compensatory work for the benefit of a non-profit community organization.
+The Compensatory Works Program (CWP) offers adult citizens who are unable to pay a fine the opportunity to carry out compensatory work for the benefit of a non-profit community organization.

-- Ensuring the collection of fines imposed under Quebec laws and municipal by-laws.
+- Ensure the collection of fines imposed under Quebec laws and municipal by-laws.

-- Avoiding incarceration for those in financial difficulty for non-payment of fines.
+- Avoid incarceration for poor people for non-payment of fines.

-- Encouraging community participation in the justice system.
+- Encourage community participation in the administration of justice.

-- In addition, the program saves the community the cost of administering justice, while benefiting from the work carried out by the program’s clientele.
+- What’s more, it saves the community money on the administration of justice, while benefiting from the work done by the program’s clientele.

 Community work and Benado